 The applicant's declaration is signed electronically.
 If you do not have a dedicated system for this, you can use our tool.
-In any case, the subscriber must be provided with a copy of the completed declaration, cf. Section 11 of the Electronic Commerce Act.
+In any case, the holder must be provided with a copy of the completed declaration, cf. Section 11 of the Electronic Commerce Act.

 When a domain name is transferred to a new holder, the new holder must sign a new applicant's declaration.